 Exercises and advice for runner's knee

 There are various strength exercises that can help with runner's knee.
 It is important that your muscles become stronger and get the right rest.
 For example, run less often or stop running altogether if you feel a lot of pain in your knees after running.
-Sometimes not running for a few weeks can make runner's knee go away.
+Sometimes not running for a few weeks can make runner's knee disappear.
 Try to exercise enough so that you stay fit.
 This way you can swim, walk or cycle quietly, this hardly puts any strain on your knees.
 Has the pain gone?
 Then build up your running very slowly, so that you don't have to hide your running shoes on your shoe rack again the same week.

 Physio will – literally – help you get back on track